stefanomunarini/Zookeeper/README.md

 # Zookeeper
-A simple bank management system which uses Zookeeper for ensuring consistency, availability and fault tolerance
+A simple distributed bank management system which uses Zookeeper for ensuring consistency, availability and fault tolerance.

 ## Aim